satorioh/AutoJoinDomain/README.md

 AutoJoinDomain
 ==============

 AutoJoinDomain is a program based on AHK scripting language, which can add local computer(OA) to the company domain automatically.
-Just enter the necessary information, the program will complete auto-join-domain operation within only 30 seconds,greatly improve the working
+Just enter the necessary information, the program will complete auto-join-domain operation within only 30 seconds,greatly improve the working efficiency.

 Function: